MATBckh22/MATB-STUDIOS/README.md

 - `MIT6-Lec.pdf`: lecture ppt
 - `readme`: lecture notes written by author MATBckh22

-Lecture video playlist can be found [here](https://youtu.be/nykOeWgQcHM)
+Please inform the author for any typo, format, link errors found in the notes, lecture video playlist can be found [here](https://youtu.be/nykOeWgQcHM)

 ### MIT6 Updates